Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners: Evaluation on nuPlan

 \subsection{Computational Overhead}

-We compare the total simulation time of each configuration across the full Val14 benchmark on the same hardware.
-Running \texttt{FlowDrive*} alone takes \SI{\RuntimeFlowDriveMin}{\minute}, while \texttt{PDM-Closed} alone completes in \SI{\RuntimePDMClosedMin}{\minute}.
-The full \textit{Mosaic} framework, which evaluates both planners, scores, and verifies their trajectories, completes in \SI{\RuntimeMosaicMin}{\minute} — an increase of only \SI{\RuntimeIncreasePercent}{\percent} over \texttt{FlowDrive*} alone.
-Disabling the verification module saves less than \SI{3}{\percent} of computation time, indicating that the safety checks add negligible overhead.
-Crucially, \texttt{FlowDrive*} runs on the GPU whereas \texttt{PDM-Closed} and all arbitration logic run entirely on the CPU, so the two planners occupy \textit{different} compute resources.
-In our benchmark they are evaluated sequentially, but because they are independent they can be executed in parallel, overlapping CPU and GPU work so that the added wall-clock latency of the second planner approaches zero.
-Moreover, verification and emergency-stop logic were already part of each individual planner. \textit{Mosaic} merely consolidates them into a shared module, adding no new computation.
-The only true overhead is therefore the lightweight trajectory scoring, while the fallback mechanism operates lazily and only queries the \texttt{Emergency Stop} component if no verified trajectory is available.
+Averaged over the full Val14 benchmark on the same hardware, \textit{Mosaic} spends \SI{\RuntimeMosaicPerScenarioSec}{\second} of compute per scenario, compared to \SI{\RuntimeFlowDrivePerScenarioSec}{\second} for \texttt{FlowDrive*} alone and \SI{\RuntimePDMClosedPerScenarioSec}{\second} for \texttt{PDM-Closed} alone.
+The cost of adding the second planner is bounded because \texttt{FlowDrive*} runs on the GPU whereas \texttt{PDM-Closed} and all arbitration logic run on the CPU, so the two planners occupy independent compute resources.
+In our benchmark they are evaluated sequentially.
+Because they are independent they \emph{could} be executed in parallel, though we have not measured a parallel implementation.
+Verification and emergency-stop logic were already present inside each individual planner and are merely consolidated into a shared module here, so the only additional computation is the lightweight trajectory scoring step.